collective-soundworks/soundworks/README.md

 - To load the `stylesheets/player.css` stylesheet that will be generated by the SASS file we'll write later,
 - To load the `socket.io` library with `script(src="/socket.io/socket.io.js")`, since this is what we currently use to handle the WebSockets,
 - To have a `div` element in the `body` that has the ID `#container` and a class `.container`,
-- And to load the Javascript file `/javascripts/player.js`.
+- And to load the `javascripts/player.js` Javascript file.

 #### Writing our scenario in Javascript

 Now let's write the core of our scenario in the `src/player/index.es6.js` file.
-This is the file that is loaded by any client who connects to the server through the root URL `http://my.server.address:port/` (for instance, `http://localhost:8000` during the development).
+This is the file that is loaded by any client who connects to the server through the root URL `http://my.server.address:port/`.
+Such a client is called `player`.

-Step by step, this is how the scenario will look like when a user connects to the server through that URL:
+Step by step, this is how the scenario will look like when a participant connects to the server through that URL:

-- The screen displays a `welcome` message that the user has to click on to enter the scenario,
+- The screen displays a `welcome` screen that the user has to click to enter the scenario,
-- The clients has a `checkin` process with the server while a `loader` process loads the audio file to play,
+- The clients gos through a `checkin` process with the server while a `loader` loads the audio file to play,
-- Finally, the user enters the `performance` where the smartphone emits a recorded sound.
+- Finally, the user enters the `performance`, in which the smartphone plays the loaded audio file.

 First of all, let's load the library and initialize our WebSockets namespace (currently, with `socket.io`).